 Please book online to book your place (using the links above), or for last minute Geology Walk bookings you may call

 01263 513992 (or mobile 07887 389804)

-and tell us your name, the date of the walk, how many walkers and your mobile, telephone number or email address.
-Your mobile number is really handy to contact you in case of a last minute problem.
+and tell us your name, the date of the walk, how many walkers and your mobile number and email address.
+Your mobile number is only used to contact you in case of a last minute problem.

 Geological societies, special interest groups, schools and colleges: do you need a leader for a field trip?
 Contact me to discuss your requirements.
-I can design itineraries, arrange accommodation and organise transport.
+I can design itineraries, help find accommodation and organise transport.